 - Missing Basic Features: Operations like being able to move an item from one List to another, or being able to archive an item in a List are missing right now.
 Clearly the product has a long way to go!

-Here’s how ClearFeed is a step up for larger service provider teams.
+To understand the differences - let's take a look at a Slack-native helpdesk like ClearFeed.
 While ClearFeed shares some common constructs with Slack Lists (like Items with standard fields like assignee, status, and priority organized into Collections, custom fields, dashboards, and views) - it has many important differences:

 - Automatic Ticket Creation: ClearFeed turns normal Slack chats into a super-organized helpdesk.
 When people talk about problems in Slack, ClearFeed converts those messages into support tasks so teams can fix things quickly.
 It keeps customer service on point and makes sure all the rules for answering on time are followed.